-The term "environmental" defies easy definition due to its broad scope, encompassing various fields such as environmental science, natural science, ecology, atmospheric science, oceanography, biology, and many others (Bahoo et al., 2021).
-The natural environment is a multifaceted and interconnected issue that profoundly impacts human existence (Di Guardo, Marrocu & Paci, 2016).
+The term "environmental" defies easy definition due to its broad scope, encompassing various fields such as environmental science, natural science, ecology, atmospheric science, oceanography, biology and many others (Bahoo, Alon and Floreani 2021).
+The natural environment is a multifaceted and interconnected issue that profoundly impacts human existence (Di Guardo, Marrocu and Paci 2016).
 Environmental protection is a global concern transcending geographical boundaries, and environmental pollution affects all countries, regardless of their size, level of development, or ideological stance, in our increasingly interconnected world.
-The issue of environmental pollution has been a part of the human experience since ancient times, dating back to as early as Plato's era, more than 2,500 years ago (Di Guardo, Marrocu & Paci, 2016).
-The term 'environment' specifically refers to the 'natural environment' or physical surroundings shared by all living organisms, including the airspace, water bodies, land, plant life, wildlife, and flora and fauna (Bahoo et al., 2021).
+The issue of environmental pollution has been a part of the human experience since ancient times, dating back to as early as Plato's era, more than 2,500 years ago (Di Guardo, Marrocu and Paci 2016).
+The term environment specifically refers to the natural environment or physical surroundings shared by all living organisms, including the airspace, water bodies, land, plant life, wildlife, and flora and fauna (Bahoo, Alon and Floreani 2021).